-The graph below compares five-year cumulative total return for a shareholder investing \$100 in the Company on December 31, 1990, with the Standard & Poor's 500 Composite Index, a performance indicator of the overall stock market, and the American Stock Exchange Market Value Index, assuming reinvestment of dividends.
+The graph below compares five-year cumulative total return for a stockholder investing \$100 in the Company on December 31, 1992, with the Nasdaq Stock Market Index and the Index of Nasdaq Non-Financial Stocks over the same period, assuming reinvestment of dividends.
 The Company does not believe it is feasible to provide a comparison against a group of peer companies, as there is an insufficient number of other similar publicly traded companies.
-Instead, the graph includes a comparison with the American Stock Exchange Market Value Index which is a published index of companies with market capitalization similar to the Company's.
-Such graph shall not be deemed incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act of 1933 (the "1933 Act") or the Securities Exchange Act of 1934 (the "1934 Act"), except to the extent the Company specifically incorporates the information contained therein by reference, and shall not otherwise be deemed filed under such Acts.
+The following graph shall not be deemed incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act of 1933 (the "Securities Act") or the Exchange Act, except to the extent the Company specifically incorporates the information contained therein by reference, and shall not otherwise be deemed filed under such Acts.